Batukeshwar Dutt: Recognition

 The B. K. Dutt Colony in New Delhi, located on a prime location opposite Safdarjung Airport and adjacent to Jor Bagh is named after Dutt.
-It is the nearest private residential colony near to AIIMS in NDMC area.
+It is the nearest private residential colony near to AIIMS in New Delhi Municipal Council area.

 Anil Verma wrote a book titled Batukeshwar Dutt: Bhagat Singh ke Sahyogi, which was released on the centenary of Dutt's birth.
 The book was published by the Government of India's publication service, the National Book Trust.
 It is the first book published on Dutt in any language.

 In popular culture

 In Ki.
 Rajanarayanan's novel Gopallapurathu makkal (1989), Dutt is anachronistically mentioned as dead on the 56th day of his hunger-strike in 1929.

 Bhaswar Chatterjee played the role of Dutta in the movie The Legend of Bhagat Singh (2002).